ARE SOUTH ASIANS PREDISPOSED TO HEART DISEASE, HEART ATTACKS AND DIABETES?

 Dietary Practices and Westernization

-Across population studies, it is evident that South Asians living abroad in Western countries tend to suffer from diabetes, CVD and heart attacks more on average than those living in South Asia.
-This has been attributed to some ethnic dietary trends, westernization and reduced levels of physical activity.
+Across population studies, it is evident that South Asians living abroad in Western countries tend to suffer from diabetes, CVD, and heart attacks more on average than those living in South Asia.
+This has been attributed to some ethnic dietary trends, westernization, and reduced levels of physical activity.

-• Processed Foods.
+- Processed Foods.
 A handful of studies show that South Asians living abroad tend to consume more processed food (e.g. cakes, candies, sugar-sweetened beverages, etc) than those remaining in their country of origin.
-This could be due to increased availability, better earnings or more psychosocial stress.
+This could be due to increased availability, better earnings, or more psychosocial stress.
 These foods are usually very high in calories and low in nutrients and fiber, all of which can promote metabolic syndrome and related diseases.

-• Dietary Fat Intake.
-One study shows how South Asians consume a lot more omega-6 fats, trans fats and saturated fats, as well as less omega-3 fats and monosaturated fats than Caucasian people in the UK[25].
+- Dietary Fat Intake.
+One study shows how South Asians consume a lot more omega-6 fats, trans fats, and saturated fats, as well as less omega-3 fats and monosaturated fats than Caucasian people in the UK.[25]
 The ratio of these fats is well known to promote an unbalanced cholesterol profile and CVD.

-• Unbalanced Carb Consumption.
-South Asians were shown to consume a diet very high in carbohydrates (60-67%), low in fiber and lacking in nutrients[26].
-This combination can significantly add to a positive energy balance and promote common South Asian cardiometabolic conditions like diabetes, obesity and CVD.
-Carbohydrates that are low in fiber and nutrients are typically high on the glycemic index, highly refined and rich in starch (e.g. white potato, rice, wheat, corn and other cereal grains).
+- Unbalanced Carb Consumption.
+South Asians were shown to consume a diet very high in carbohydrates (60-67%), low in fiber, and lacking in nutrients.[26]
+This combination can significantly add to a positive energy balance and promote common South Asian cardiometabolic conditions like diabetes, obesity, and CVD.
+Carbohydrates that are low in fiber and nutrients are typically high on the glycemic index, highly refined, and rich in starch (e.g. white potato, rice, wheat, corn, and other cereal grains).
 If had in large quantities, these carbs are known to spike blood sugar levels excessively in the hours post consumption and fall into a similar category to refined carbs that are high in sugar.

-• Alcohol Abuse affects South Asians worse than other ethnicities.
+- Alcohol Abuse affects South Asians worse than other ethnicities.
 Yet, drinking has been shown to be less common throughout this population[27].
 Studies reveal that South Asian expats in the UK constitute a higher percentage of alcohol-related liver cirrhosis patients and succumb to a higher alcohol-related death rate than the UK national average.
-In South Asians that do drink, other risk factors pertaining to heart attacks and diabetes are increased, such as increased stress in the home environment (e.g. domestic violence) and financial problems.[28]
+In South Asians who do drink, other risk factors pertaining to heart attacks and diabetes are increased, such as increased stress in the home environment (e.g. domestic violence) and financial problems.[28]

 Irregular timing of meals